coverney/ThinkStats2/project2/report2.md

 <p align="center"> <img src="Images/lowest_highest_pay_and_percent_female.jpg"/> </p>

-Of the 10 highest paid occupations in America, just four have at least 40% females with only Pharmacists having more than 50% female.
+Of the 10 highest paid occupations in America, just four have at least 40% females with only Pharmacists having more than 50% females.
 Of the 10 lowest paid occupations, they all have at least 40% females.
-Personal care aides and maids have over 80% female.
+Personal care aides and maids have over 80% females.
 This shows that women are doing the jobs that pay the least.

 ### Unequal Pay Gap for Women of Different Races
 The gender pay gap is not the same for all women.
 It is worse for some minorities, especially black and Hispanic women.
 To visualize the differences in pay gap for women of different races, we use CPS median weekly incomes for varying genders and races from 1979 to 2018.
 We plot the proportions of female income compared to white male income for each race.
 We pick white male income since it is the highest weekly income that is represented for the entire time period.